- Newton North High School

 Summer Reading

-exams.
+We also believe that it is important for students to read what appeals to them over the summer and to investigate what kind of readers they are.
 From September to June, English teachers assign texts students must read.
 While we hope that our students will ultimately want to read these, we acknowledge that they have a wide variety of reading interests.
 The summer is the time for students to choose books that suit their reading interests or to discover authors and genres that are new to them and open up a whole other world.
-We encourage all students to explore the Library Learning Commons' Recommended Reads organized by genre to choose 2-3 books to read this summer.For more information, please read our Summer Reading Philosophy and check out our list of suggested titles for continuing to learn, listen, and engage in honest conversations about race.
-For AP Summer Reading information, please return to the English Department page.

 -